stwins60/stwins60.github.io/skills.markdown

 ### HTML and CSS
 I have vast knowledge in HTML & CSS.
 I have use them alot to create my personal projects, some which am currently on.

+### Python
+I have used python to create a load testing application using locust library.
+Also, i have done some personal projects using python.

 ## Strengths & Weaknesses
 ### Strengths